 Another common problem for vendors is getting a very large order.
 This scenario can be both a blessing and a curse.
 The order may be so large that your company lacks the resources to pay its suppliers.
 Or if it can pay suppliers, it may not be able to cover all the orders from clients.
 This can happen because funds are tied to slow-paying receivables or because orders have been getting larger and simply exceed the company’s financial capabilities.
 Regardless, this set of circumstances can result in lost business and, possibly, lost clients.

-We offer three comprehensive financing options that can help you deal with larger orders: factoring, purchase order financing, and asset-based financing.
+We offer four comprehensive financing options that can help you deal with larger orders: factoring, purchase order financing, supplier financing, and asset-based financing.

 Factoring your invoices can help improve your cash flow if your main problem is that you can’t afford to wait 30 to 60 days to get paid by the retailer.
 This problem is common for small and midsize firms that are on a fast growth path.